 However, the list doesn’t end there, with highlights including the world’s oldest playable harpsichord which resembles a small piano and the largest Javanese gamelan orchestra outside Indonesia.

 Jim Leach, the National Endowment for the Humanities Chairman called the museum “a national treasure.”
 Guests are amazed at the vast collection of musical instruments in the heartland of the United States.

-The NMM is currently displaying an exhibit entitled The Kolor of Klezmer, which celebrates the vibrant music associated with 19th-century Eastern European Jews.
+The NMM displayed an exhibit entitled The Kolor of Klezmer in 2017, which celebrates the vibrant music associated with 19th-century Eastern European Jews.

 Admission, Hours and Location

 The museum is open to the public 9:00 AM- 5:00 PM Monday through Saturday, all year round.
 During the summer the museum is also open Sundays, from 1:00 PM- 5:00 PM.
-Admission fees range from $10.00 for adults, $8.00 for Seniors and Military and is free to children, USD students and non-USD students with valid school IDs.
+Admission fees range from $10.00 for adults, $8.00 for Seniors and the Military, and are free to children, USD students, and non-USD students with valid school IDs.

 The museum is located at the corner of Clark and Yale Streets, on the south edge of the University of South Dakota Campus.
 The building was originally the University library built in 1910.

 Soon the National Music Museum will undergo a $15-million architectural expansion.
 The new complex will triple the current 23,000 square feet of gallery space providing ample room to move artifacts from storage to the floor.

 The New York Times called the museum “a musical Smithsonian” and with these new improvements, it will soon uphold even closer to these standards.

 So whether you are a music fanatic or looking for a unique stop on your way to Mount Rushmore, check out the National Music Museum and see for yourself all it has to offer.